rkthomps/ai-proof-tutor/README.md

 Getting updated changes requires these steps:
 - `git pull`

-If you want to push some expirimental changes, you can create a new branch.
+If you want to push some experimental changes, you can create a new branch.
 - To make a new branch, run `git checkout -B my-new-branch`.
 - To see which branch you are on, run `git branch`.
 When you run `git commit` it will make a commit only for the branch you are on.
 - To switch branches run `git checkout main` to switch to main or `git checkout my-new-branch` to switch to `my-new-branch`.
 - To push your branch to the central repository, commit your changes to `my-new-branch` and run `git push -u origin my-new-branch`
 - Then, others can review your changes and decide whether they want to merge them into the central code base.